 Public property is shown in grey and private non-University property is shown in yellow.
 The Heidelberg Campus property is located inside a building with two other tenants (companies), each with separate entrance and a general security system (entry key cards, locked garage, doors lock automatically, etc.).

 CAMPUS SECURITY OFFICIALS

 All security issues should be referred directly to the Campus Director and CSO, Ms. Tanja Ward.
-In her absence, the other Campus Safety Officer (CSO), a staff member, or the building security personnel should be informed immediately.
-The CSO is aiming to maintain the physical security and safety of the University and students, faculty, staff, and visitors; for collaborating with the facility management (landlord) and law enforcement agencies.
+In her absence, a staff member, or the building security personnel should be informed immediately.